caethugo/lydia_collect_automator/README.md

 How a user will be able to use the bot ?
 Well, I'm thinking of a credentials for it, with a limited number of uses per person.
 I could imagine a system of paid recharges with let's say 5 or ten shotguns for 1 euro or I don't know.
 I have to see if it's legal too...
 The recharge system enable the users to freely exchange their credentials, since they have only limited shotguns.

+The problem I encountered with this project is that even if the bot works correctly locaaly, I can't find a way to use the python library Selenium within a website.
+For instance, the PyScript lbrary doesn't support Selenium.
+Until I find a solution, this project will be paused.